 More features: forged in one piece, includes ballistic nylon sheath, shock reduction

-As our Best Value pick, we have the Estwing Fireside Friend Splitting Tool.
-This splitting maul has a smaller total length, only 14 inches, which makes this an excellent pick for someone who is looking for a more compact tool.
+Next we have the Estwing Fireside Friend Splitting Tool which offers the best value for the money.
+This splitting maul makes up a smaller total length, only 14 inches, which makes this an excellent pick for someone who is looking for a more compact tool.

 The Estwing Fireside Friend Splitting Tool has a head made of tempered steel and has a 2-3/8 inch hand-sharpened cutting edge.